rrakesh28/rrakesh28/README.md

 After more than a year with Ubuntu, my curiosity led me to Manjaro Linux, attracted by its resource efficiency.
 Exploring the i3wm and the world of Linux ricing, I spent a week exploring i3wm and Linux customization on Manjaro.
 I learned about its package manager, Pacman, and shared the final result of my laptop customization in videos on my YouTube channel.

-Upon graduation, I landed a job as a full-stack developer, exposing me to numerous technologies and frameworks.
-Despite the excitement of overcoming daily challenges, there has always been a nagging feeling—did I abandon my dream of building my own app for the safety of a job?
-Now, as I reflect, that burning desire to create my own product resurfaces.
+During my graduation, I worked as a lead developer for TeachForIndia's Cloudkakshaa project.
+This role prepared me for my subsequent position as a full-stack developer, where I gained exposure to a variety of technologies and frameworks, greatly influencing my coding journey.

 You can also check out my laptop customization videos on [my YouTube channel](#https://www.youtube.com/@gizmospace9755) for more insights into my journey.